jewettg/geocaching_rps_GC2ND9P/README.md

 This the code behind the Rock, Paper, Scissors (RPS) battle game for the Geocaching puzzle (GC2ND9P).

 ## Javascript: Rock, Paper, Scissors Game
 This script allows a user to interact with three symbols (rock, paper, scissors) displayed on the screen as their choice in the standard Rock, Paper, Scissors (RPS) battle game.
+A score for player and computer appear above the hand symbols.
+In this adapted version, one the player's score reaches 10 or higher, a "Congratulations" section appears displaying the final coordinates for a Geocache starting location.

 **Original Code from:**
 &nbsp;&nbsp;&nbsp;&nbsp;https://codepen.io/bradtraversy/pen/wLgPzr